top of page

 Conclusion

-While short selling can provide benefits such as liquidity and more accurate pricing of stocks (so they say), its potential for abuse and the significant risks it poses to economic stability cannot be overlooked.
+While selling short can provide benefits such as liquidity and more accurate pricing of stocks (so they say), its potential for abuse and the significant risks it poses to economic stability cannot be overlooked.
 The practice can drain wealth from markets, stunt economic growth, and increase systemic risk, especially when used unethically.
 Regulatory measures, such as banning naked short selling and implementing temporary bans on short selling during periods of extreme market volatility, are necessary to protect the integrity of financial markets and the broader economy.
 As the financial landscape continues to evolve, maintaining a balance between enabling legitimate trading strategies and preventing market manipulation remains a critical challenge for regulators worldwide.

 bottom of page